aakarner/regional-data-science/syllabus.md

 Note: All work completed for this class will be checked against the institutional Turnitin repository which includes other student submissions.
 Turnitin is a software resource intended to address plagiarism and improper citation.
 The software works by cross-referencing submitted materials with an archived database of journals, essay, newspaper articles, books, and other published work.
 In addition, other methods may be used to determine the originality of the paper.
 This software is not intended to replace or substitute for my judgement regarding plagiarism detection.

-If you are caught plagiarizing or cheating, you will be evaluated according to the University of Texas Honor Code.
-For any questions involving these or any other Academic Honor Code issues, please consult me or http://catalog.utexas.edu/general-information/appendices/appendix-c/student-discipline-and-conduct/Links to an external site..
+If you are caught plagiarizing or cheating, you will be evaluated according to the [University of Texas Honor Code](https://deanofstudents.utexas.edu/conduct/standardsofconduct.php).
+For any questions involving these or any other Academic Honor Code issues, please consult me or the [Dean of Students](https://deanofstudents.utexas.edu/conduct/).
 If you are not sure what constitutes cheating or plagiarizing, please come see me to discuss.

-DO NOT USE CHATGPT OR ANY OTHER LARGE-LANGUAGE MODEL TO PREPARE CONTENT FOR THIS CLASS.
+## Large language models and artificial intelligence (AI)

+Understanding how and when to use generative AI tools (such as ChatGPT, DALL-E, Claude, Bard, or others) is quickly emerging as an important skill for future professionals.
+To that end, you are welcome to use generative AI tools in this class as long as that use aligns with the learning outcomes or goals associated with assignments.
+You are fully responsible for the information you submit based on a generative AI query (such that it does not violate academic honesty standards, intellectual property laws, or standards of non-public research you are conducting through coursework).
+Your use of generative AI tools must be properly documented and cited for any work submitted in this course.

 # Assessments

 The student assessments for this course will involve a mix of in-class participation, formal presentations, written reading responses, and a final project presentation and report.
 Some of these will be completed in groups, but unless explicitly identified as group work, all work is to be completed by you alone.
 Details regarding each assessment category are provided below.

 ## Participation

 I encourage active and constructive participation from students during class time.
 Since you are all graduate students with interests in transportation planning, GIS, and justice, I expect that you will have strong opinions about which data and methods should be used to best address transportation planning challenges and how we should understand contemporary transportation justice challenges.
 Our readings will also provide fodder for discussion.

 Please share your opinions during class while being respectful of other students’ opinions and time.
 We will sometimes have structured in-class participation activities involving small group discussions combined with reporting back to the larger class.
 Students are expected to be active and engaged during these times.
 These activities are designed to provide students who are less comfortable speaking in a large group the opportunity to be heard and to solidify key learning objectives through deeper student engagement.
 Your attendance will also factor into your participation grade.

 ## Discussion lead